Varthika-Reddy/VisualTales-Image-Caption-Generator/README.md

 ## Week 1
 Week1 assignment solutions are in Assignment1.ipynb
 ## Week 2
-In Week2 there were reading resources
+In Week2 there were reading resources on basics of Machine Learning
 ## Week 3
-Week3 assignment yet to be started
+Week3 assignment solutions are in Assignment2.ipynb